zhangying9128/BTR/README.md

 ```

-## Inference
+## Reranking candidates with the BTR
-Please use the following command to rerank with the BTR.
+Please use the following command to rerank candidates with the BTR.
 This command will help to generate and save the corresponding score (formula 9 in our paper) for each candidate.
 ```sh
 bash commands/rerank.sh